“Careful with that sample,” said Aurion.

 “I just wish we’d had more backing,” said Aurion.

-He’d said that more for himself than for any wayward ears, but Brell had heard him anyway.
+He’d said that more for himself than for any wayward senses, but Brell had detected him anyway.

 “No weapons, no armed guards, nothing,” muttered Aurion.
 “How are we supposed to defend ourselves?”